FINE ART INVESTMENTS SINCE 1978

 portrait painter since the Union to remain based in Scotland.
 He served as Portrait Painter to King George IV in Scotland.

-to London where he met the important portrait painter Joshua Reynolds.
-He spent some time in Italy but returned to
+London where he met the important portrait painter Joshua Reynolds.
+He spent some time in Italy but returned to Edinburgh

-Edinburgh in 1787 where he began painting portraits of the rich, famous and important people of his day.
-He was in constant
+in 1787 where he began painting portraits of the rich, famous and important people of his day.
+He was in constant demand and

-demand and received many honours: in 1822 he was knighted when the King visited Edinburgh.
-Sir Henry Raeburn died a
+received many honours: in 1822 he was knighted when the King visited Edinburgh.
+Sir Henry Raeburn died a year later.

 *No signature found